Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the contrary, for investors who have not yet cooperated to complete the update, the committee recommends that units request investors to complete the update and standardize information before making transactions.

 The above extension of the account verification deadline comes from the difficulties and obstacles that many securities companies face in the implementation process.
-Some units have proposed to postpone the completion deadline, so that they have time to deploy technical solutions to authenticate, standardize, and clean up data on individual investors.
+Some units have proposed to postpone the completion deadline, so that they have time to deploy and apply technical solutions to authenticate, standardize, and clean data on individual investors.

 The rate of investors updating their citizen identification is still low.

-Speaking to reporters, a representative of a securities company expressed "hesitation": Only over 20% of customers updated, although the company urged them to do so frequently.
+Speaking to reporters, a representative of a securities company expressed "hesitancy": Only over 20% of customers updated, even though the company had urged them frequently.
 A leader of DNSE Securities also said that as of September 27, less than 10% of accounts opened at the company had verified their citizen identification.

-The general director of a securities company in Hanoi noted that changing information on citizen identification cards/chip-embedded identification cards must not only be done at the securities company, but must go through the Vietnam Securities Depository and Clearing Corporation (VSDC).
+The general director of a securities company in Hanoi noted that changing information on citizen identification cards/chip-based identification cards must not only be done at the securities company, but must go through the Vietnam Securities Depository and Clearing Corporation (VSDC).

 Therefore, if the number of requests from securities companies is high near the deadline, it is likely that the time to complete the information change at VSDC will be longer.
 From the story of many banks being overloaded when applying biometrics on July 1, it is likely that after October 1, securities companies will be similar.